mmsalmanfaris/MLSA-Event-Documents/README.md

    > [!NOTE]
 > Need clarification, drop a message via [linkedin](https://www.linkedin.com/in/mmsalmanfaris/)
    ```
-4. **Access the Resources**: You can use the slides for your purposes without removing the copyrights.
+Access the Resources: You can use the slides without removing the copyrights.